Miimiikiu/Knee-Brace/README.md

 `python3 ./motor_control_automatic.py` to run the main script.

-## TODO:
+## #TODO
--Originally made for Raspberry Pi 3B+ -- Migrate to ESP32 for better performance, efficiency, reliability and especially faster startup.
+-Originally made for Raspberry Pi 3B+.
+Migrate to ESP32 for better performance, efficiency, reliability and especially faster startup.

--Currently only works with one pressure sensor but at least two + stretch sensor band should be required.
+-Currently only works with one pressure sensor but at least two pressure sensors + stretch sensor band should be required.

 -Shin brace should be adjustable but snug.